-I Can’t Pay the Mortgage But the Bank Won’t Help Me Until I’m 3 Months in Arrears
+My Mortgage Company Won’t Help Me Until I’m 3 Months in Arrears!

-- The requirement to be three (3) months in arrears before the Bank will discuss a payment arrangement is more than likely, the policy of the particular Bank you deal with, although this is becoming more common place
+- The requirement to be three (3) months in arrear, before the Bank will discuss a payment arrangement, is more than likely the policy of the particular Bank you deal with, although this is becoming more common place;

-- We do not believe the policy complies with MCOB and or Treating Customers Fairly ‘TCF’.
+- We do not believe the policy complies with MCOBS and or Treating Customers Fairly ‘TCF’.

-The Mortgage Conduct of Business rules (MCOB) govern the relationship between mortgage lenders and borrowers in the United Kingdom.
-They were originally issued by The Financial Services Authority in October 2003.
-They apply to Regulated Mortgage Contracts which are entered into after 31 October 2004.
+The Mortgage and Home Finance Conduct of Business Sourcebook (MCOBS) contains rules which govern the relationship between mortgage lenders and borrowers "in" the United Kingdom.
+They were originally overseen by The Financial Services Authority in October 2003.
+The Rules apply to specific mortgage contracts which were entered into after 31 October 2004.

-- We believe the Bank Policy has more to do with money (hedging and or insurance payouts) than compliance with MCOB, and has absolutely nothing to do with TCF
+- We believe the Bank Policy affecting you has more to do with money (hedging and or insurance payouts) than compliance with MCOBS, and has absolutely nothing to do with TCF.

 The Outline Solution